kurokobo/psdify/Docs/docs/cmdlets/Get-DifyDocument.md

 ## DESCRIPTION

-The `Get-DifyDocument` cmdlet retrieves document information associated with a specified knowledge object.
+The `Get-DifyDocument` cmdlet retrieves document information associated with a specified knowledge.
 You can filter documents by ID, name, or search keyword.
-This cmdlet can return all documents for a given knowledge object or specific documents based on the provided parameters.
+This cmdlet can return all documents for a given knowledge or specific documents based on the provided parameters.

+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES